 So I don't bother with the details when I need to

-It's hard to burn calories watching reruns of Downton Abbey.
+It's hard to burn calories watching reruns of Mad Men and new episodes of Downton Abbey.

 Unless you're on a treadmill.